The Tide of Traffic

 The Tide of Traffic is a 1972 British short documentary film directed and written by Derek Williams.
 It was made by British Petroleum as a contribution to the 1972 United Nations Conference on the Human Environment in Stockholm.
 Filming locations were Venice, Rome, London and New York.

 Reception

 She magazine wrote: "This BP film (which is a kind of sequel to their award-winning Shadow of Progress) is one of the best I have seen and should collect equally prestigious prizes.
 It presents every facet of the autocratic rule of the motor vehicle.
 Motoring, says the film, is at once a means to reach places of recreation and a recreation in itself.
 The car offers a kind of freedom and it is the dream of most families to own one a better one, or a second one.
 Moving, the vehicle is less trouble than when it stops: the parked car demands 30 times the space of a standing person!
 All this and much more is shown in this wide-ranging and intelligent film."

 Accolades

-The film receved a Venice Golden Mercury award, and was nominated for the 1973 Academy Award for Best Documentary Short.
+The film received a Venice Golden Mercury award, and was nominated for the 1973 Academy Award for Best Documentary Short.